D-Andreev/react-gn/README.md

 }
 ```
 By using the `template` command the templates will be rendered, inserting the component name and all additional data passed from `data.json`.
+Additionally `{Component}` from the template files name will be replace by the actual name provided in the command.
 When you initially start working with the `template` command, a good approach would be to copy and paste some of your existing components and convert them into ejs templates.
 Then you can use them when running the `template` command to create new components which are customized for your codebase.

-You can checkout the result of running the `template` command in the in the [demos](https://github.com/D-Andreev/react-gn/tree/master/demos/template-command-example/src/todo-list).
+You can checkout the result of running the `template` command in the [demos](https://github.com/D-Andreev/react-gn/tree/master/demos/template-command-example/src/todo-list).

 ## Acknowledgements